 A December 2020 study (2) went further in explaining how polyphenols (phytoestrogens are phenolic (a plant anti-stress compound) phytochemicals or polyphenols), impact the body’s ability to support the gut microbe and possibly help against cancer.

-Lignans (found in plant foods for human nutrition) have been recently studied as potential modulators of the gut-brain axis.
-In particular, gut bacterial metabolism is able to convert dietary lignans into therapeutically relevant polyphenols, such as enterolactone (which is being study for its benefits against breast cancer in a new 2021 study (3) and enterodiol (which is being studied as part of flaxseed oil’s ability to fight cancer (4)).
+“Plant polyphenols are a broad group of bioactive compounds characterized by different chemical and structural properties, low bioavailability, and several in vitro biological activities.
+Among these compounds, lignans (a non-flavonoid polyphenolic class found in plant foods for human nutrition) have been recently studied as potential modulators of the gut-brain axis.
+In particular, gut bacterial metabolism is able to convert dietary lignans into therapeutically relevant polyphenols (i.e., enterolignans), such as enterolactone and enterodiol.”
+In other research, enterolactone is being study for its benefits against breast cancer (3) and enterodiol is being studied as part of flaxseed oil’s ability to fight cancer (4).

 Enterolignans are characterized by various biologic activities, including tissue-specific estrogen receptor activation, together with anti-inflammatory and apoptotic (in this case the ability to convince cancer cells to committ suicide or programmed cell death) effects.